Greengage-project/Documentation/docs/HOWTO Thematic co-explorations.md

 Pilot owners, GREENGAGE Observers (GOs) and PST

 ### Objective
-The objective in the "Generation of storylines for wide dissemination" phase is to craft engaging and accessible narratives that convey the thematic co-exploration's key findings and insights to a broad audience.
+The objective in the "Generation of storylines for wide dissemination" stage is to craft engaging and accessible narratives that convey the thematic co-exploration's key findings and insights to a broad audience.
 These storylines are designed to translate complex data and research outcomes into formats that are both engaging and easily understandable by the public.
-The aim is to underscore the thematic co-exploration's significance and its potential impact on policy-making, community initiatives, and scientific research.
+The aim is to underscore the thematic co-exploration's significance and its potential impact on policymaking, community initiatives, and scientific research.
 By doing so, the goal is to foster increased public awareness and interest in the project, thereby enhancing its overall reach and influence.
 To achieve wide visibility and impact, these storylines will be disseminated through various media channels, tailored to resonate with diverse audiences, including:

   - GREENGAGE partners and pilots.
   - Local communities addressed by or emerging through the Observatories.
-  - Audiences beyond GREENGAGE that are interested in tools, topics, or areas addressed by the GO (in connection with WP7).
+  - Audiences beyond GREENGAGE that are interested in tools, topics, or areas addressed by the GO